Teacher shames five-year-old cancer survivor: 'You can’t be pretty if you’re bald'

-The mother of a five-year-old cancer survivor has slammed a substitute teacher who shamed the little girl in front of her classmates in the US.
+The mother of a five-year-old cancer survivor has slammed a substitute teacher who shamed the little girl in front of her classmates.

-Ma'Kayla Welsh was diagnosed with leukaemia nearly two years ago and underwent chemotherapy.
+Ma'Kayla Welsh, from the US state of Pennsylvania, was diagnosed with leukaemia nearly two years ago and underwent chemotherapy.
 Although the youngster is now in remission, her hair has started to fall out, something that she feels desperately self-conscious about.

 But, when a substitute teacher noticed Ma'Kayla playing with her hair during class she wrongly assumed that that five-year-old was deliberately pulling out her hair.